iganna/pannagram/docs/content/alignment.md

 > By default, two random reference genomes are chosen, and the first genome is used to sort the positions in the final alignment.
 > You can specify the number of references to use with the `-nref` flag or directly provide specific references using the `-refs` flag.

+## Format of the output files

+In the default case, the names of the output files contain combinations of `N_N`, where `N` represents the chromosome numbers that are aligned together.
+This implies that all chromosomes in genomes are sorted in the corresponding order, and all first chromosomes, all second chromosomes, and so on are aligned separately.